bwpge/lualine-pretty-path/README.md

 **Type:** `fun(parts: string[], ellipsis: string): string[]`

 **Description:** Called if `directories.shorten = true` and number of directory parts (depth) exceeds `directories.max_depth`.
 If this function does not return a table, default shortening logic is used.

 Not used if `directories.enable = false`.

 > [!TIP]
 >
-> The `symbols.ellipsis` string is passed to this function so you can insert/use it where needed.
+> The `symbols.ellipsis` string is passed to this function so you can use it where needed.

 **Example:**